 It's been said that the Virgin Mary once tried to sail towards Cyprus but landed on Mount Athos instead.
-She instantly fell in love with the place and prayed to her son (Jesus) that He gives it to her, which he agreed and did.
-Since then, monks believed this land should never allow another woman other than the Holy Mother of God, for respect and honor towards her.
+She instantly fell in love with the place and prayed to her son (Jesus) that He gives it to her, which He agreed and did.
+Since then, monks believed this land should never allow another woman to step foot other than the Holy Mother of God, for respect and honor towards her.

 Such a beautiful castle with the best sunset in Greece, you heard right... even better than Santorini.

 I started exploring the area and found the main dormitory where people who visit stay at.
 This monk welcomed me right away, told me to sit down and brought me a shot of ouzo, water and some traditional honey delicacies: loukoumia.

-The floor is very old as you can see, many renovations were being done around this castle so there were corridors with stairs as well.
+The floor is very old as you can see, many renovations were being done around this castle so there were corridors with actual stairs as well.

 Sunset was kicking in but there was a little storm that occurred during those hours and so I didn't get to experience the beautiful sky at its finest but I did manage to capture part of the sun which makes this picture so beautiful:

-When morning came, I woke up at 5 am, because church started at 4 am.
-Monasteries here don't go with the time we go by, the use the Byzantine clock.
-It was pitch black outside, making my way to church, I got lost again so I just followed the beautiful chanting to find my way.
-Before that, I was extremely in awe of the sky, I had never seen so many bright stars in my life.
-Check this out:
+When morning arrived, I woke up really early because church starts at 4 am.
+Monasteries here don't function with the time we go by, they use the Byzantine clock.
+It was pitch black outside and I got lost again so I just followed the beautiful chanting to find my way to church.
+I was extremely in awe of the sky, I had never seen so many bright stars in my life.

 This image still doesn't do the sky justice but just to have an idea.

-I was so amazed because I got to see and pay respect to several relics from saints including the left hand of Mary Magdalene which miraculously still exudes body warmth, and another relic I was honored to see was a piece of Jesus' cross.
-After this was done, he closed up everything and put them away.
-We then followed with a communion in which both monks and guests took and that was the end of church.
-I went back to the main room where Pater Seraphim dealt with our questions and where we had some cookies and Greek coffee.
+I was so amazed because I got to see and venerate several relics from saints including the left hand of Mary Magdalene which miraculously still exudes warmth, and another relic I was honored to see was a piece of Jesus' cross.
+We then concluded church service with communion, in which monks and us visitors took.
+I went back to the main room where Father Seraphim dealt with our questions and where we had some cookies and Greek coffee for breakfast.